 When Obamacare passed in 2010, it subsidized insurance plans that cover elective abortions (and still does), but it also gave states the ability to pass laws applying the Hyde amendment to all of the health-insurance plans offered on respective Obamacare exchanges.
-Each of the twelve states that declined to expand Medicaid did pass a law prohibiting elective-abortion coverage in their taxpayer-subsidized Obamacare exchanges.
+None of the twelve states that declined to expand Medicaid offers elective-abortion coverage in their taxpayer-subsidized Obamacare exchanges.
 So expanding Obamacare coverage in only those states would not result in taxpayer funding of elective abortion.

 Yet it remains unclear if Manchin will draw a redline on this issue in the new reconciliation bill.
 Despite his pledge in June “to support Hyde in every way possible,” he didn’t do that in March of this year.